Katherine Nance, BS, MPH

 Katherine is a Training and Implementation Specialist for Operation Family Caregiver (OFC), The Rosalynn Carter Institute for Caregiving’s (RCI) military caregiver support program.

 During her time at Georgia Southern, Katherine served as an intern to the Director of Palliative Care and Clinical Ethics for St. Joseph’s/Candler Health System out of Savannah, Georgia.
 As an intern, she developed skills and knowledge in bio-statistics, community health, and program development/implementation.
-She also serves as a board member for the Daniel Deloach Memorial Fund, was the Student Government Chair and Senator for the Jiann-Ping Hsu College of Public Health, a member of Alpha Delta Pi Sorority, a Specialist for the after-school program in Bulloch County, and a regular volunteer with Hospice Savannah and other groups.
+She was the Student Government Chair and Senator for the Jiann-Ping Hsu College of Public Health, a member of Alpha Delta Pi Sorority, a Specialist for the after-school program in Bulloch County, and a regular volunteer with Hospice Savannah and other groups.

 Katherine enjoys going to sporting events and is a dedicated fan of the Atlanta Braves, Atlanta Falcons, and Georgia Southern athletics.
 She loves the outdoors, especially spending time with her precious dog Cooper.